hodisan94/deep-learning_NN/README.md

-﻿# Neural Network From Scratch - Deep Learning Assignment 1
+﻿# Neural Network From Scratch

 This project implements a fully connected neural network (FCNN) **from scratch in NumPy**.
 The objective was to deeply understand forward and backward propagation, including enhancements like Batch Normalization and L2 Regularization.